 Are you into shiny pages, hard covers and lay-flat binding?
 Did you ever wish you could read a zillion (ahem, 85 to 100) new smittenkitchen.com recipes in one sitting without waiting for your modem’s hamster to load the page already?
-Was it unbearable to hold out until this fall?
-Well, wait no longer because it’s here!
-It’s here!
-THE SMITTEN KITCHEN COOKBOOK was released on October 30th and I couldn’t be more excited to share it with all of you.
+Well, good news…

 The Smitten Kitchen Cookbook was released in the US and Canada on October 30, 2012.
 You should be able to buy this edition at your local bookstore of choice in the U.S. and Canada (and holler at us if you can’t find it and would like to), and online, from a variety of booksellers: